vimus/vimus/README.markdown

 where `(` and `)` denote grouping borders and `|` separates alternatives.

-The value of grouping is the first alternative where all metaqueries has succeded.
+The value of a grouping is the first alternative where all metaqueries have succeded.
 A grouping without any metaqueries always succeeds.

-The default formatting is:
+The default format is:

 	%artist% - %album% - %track% - %title%

-*Note*: if metaquery fails on toplevel (i.e. not inside a grouping), it's replaced with a `none` string.
+*Note*: if a toplevel metaquery fails (i.e. not inside a grouping), it's replaced with a `none` string.

 ### Adding custom keybindings